LucasMagnum/trackmywork/README.md

 When we start a new task, we could use the `start` command, this task will be started and the application will keep track of the time it took to finish it.

-    $ trackmywork start -m "Starting my task" -p "trackmywork" -c "personal" -t 2h You successfully started the task 1 - "Starting my task"
+    $ trackmywork start -m "Starting my task" -p "trackmywork" -c "personal" -t 2h The task 1 - "Starting my task" was started with success.

     # Adding links to a task
-    $ trackmywork start -m "Task with links" -l "http://google.com" -t 2h You successfully started the task 2
+    $ trackmywork start -m "Task with links" -l "http://google.com" -t 2h The task 2 - "Task with links" was started with success.

 ### Edit a task
 We could `edit` the task message, links or time after we create the task:

     $ trackmywork edit 2 -m "Changing the task message" -t 3h -l ""
-    You edited the 2 changed message, time and links.
+    The task 2 was edited with success.
+Fields changed: [message, time, links]

 ### Finish a task
 We should save when we `finish` the task, that way is possible to keep track of the time it took between the `start` and `finish`.

+    $ trackmywork start -m "Task to finish" -p "trackmywork" -c "personal" -t 2h The task 3 - "Task to finish" was started with success.

     $ trackmywork finish
-    You successfully finished the last task 2
+    The last task 3 was finished with success.

     $ trackmywork finish 2
+    The task 2 was finished with success.

+    $ trackmywork finish 2
-    You successfully finished the task 2
+    The task 2 is already finished.

 ### Register a task
 We may forget to start a task, but want to `register` it anyway.

-    $ trackmywork register -m "Just saving this task" -t 2h -p "test" -c "personal" You successfully registered the task 3
+    $ trackmywork register -m "Just saving this task" -t 2h -p "test" -c "personal" The task 4- "Just saving this tas" was registered with success.

 ### Remove a task
 We might want to `remove` a task.